TheRenegadeCoder/sample-programs-website/sources/programs/fizz-buzz/powershell/how-to-implement-the-solution.md

 > Write a program that prints the numbers 1 to 100.
 However, for multiples of
 > three, print "Fizz" instead of the number.
 Meanwhile, for multiples of five,
-> print "buzz" instead of the number.
+> print "Buzz" instead of the number.
 For numbers which are multiples of both,
 > print "FizzBuzz."

 This means there are a few things we need to keep in mind or consider:

-The minimum value of 1.
+* The minimum value of 1.
-The maximum value of 100.
+* The maximum value of 100.
-Determine which order to check for multiples to avoid missing edge cases.
+* Determine which order to check for multiples to avoid missing edge cases.
-Write the output to the console.
+* Write the output to the console.

 Where to Start?

 Well, this is where it varies for everyone.
 Depending on how you tend to work as a developer, your entry point will vary.
 Personally, I'll be starting by creating the for loop that will iterate through all the numbers we need to analyze.